lorenzoarellano/gila-backend/README.md

 ### Database setup
 ```
-execute in localserver the file called database.sql, it requieres mysql running on the background to runn the script
+execute in localserver the file called database.sql, it requieres mysql running on the background to run the script
 ```

 #### Run the server